klpod221/lesson-plan/WEB/Part4.md

   );
 }

-// Layout component với Outlet import { Outlet } from "react-router-dom";
+// Layout component with Outlet import { Outlet } from "react-router-dom";

 function Layout() {